NaivedeJiang/SymphonyNet-MP3/README.md

 The mp3's are generated through MuseScore 3.

 Up to now, only the classical part of the original dataset is utilized.
 The total number of pieces is 728.
+The dataset is generated in less than one day.

 Download the dataset from the following link: